thesaigoneer/atomic-saigon/README.md

       What has been added:            What has been removed:
-      - fastfetch                     - kcharselect
+      - fastfetch                     - firefox
-      - kde-print-manager             - kde-connect
-      - krusader                      - kde-connect-libs
-      - eza                           - kdeconnectd
+      - eza                           - nvtop
-      - mc                            - kfind
+      - mc
-      - micro                         - kmousetool
+      - micro
-      - zsh (incl. completions)       - krfb, krfb-libs
+      - zsh (incl. completions)
-                                      - nvtop
-                                      - plasma-discover-notifier
-                                      - plasma-welcome

 ## How do you get it?

 Start with any Fedora Atomic image and install it.
 Then follow these instructions: